Jackmpauly/NationalParksDB/README.md

 * Ensure that you have the dependencies installed
 * Have your MySQL username be "root"
 * Have your MYSQL password be "password"
+* Open the "CreateNationalParkDB.sql" file and run the "CREATE DATABASE nationalParks" instruction
 * Run "python3 .\main.py" (If on windows, it will be "python main.py")
 * Run "streamlit run .\home_page.py"